Welcome

 Mon - Tues - Thurs

-Held when school is
+Held when school is in session in

 St. Paul’s Church